 Field traffic of the management practices as equipment traffic in harvesting operation affects the bulk density in the soil horizons was found to resist root penetration and reduce root length density by as much as 60% at the 15 to 30 cm depth [17].
 Soil compaction is a very important factor for the heterogeneity of root system distribution of sugarcane crop in the soil profile due to intense machine traffic between crop rows, leading to an increase in soil density and consequent reduction of porosity and oxygen diffusion.
 This compaction in the layer 20–40 cm may be the main reason why 65% of the roots were found above this layer [18].
 As soil physical resistance increased, lateral root length to primary root length ratios increased [19].
 This result would infer a greater amount of branching with greater soil resistance.
 The osmotic pressure due to soluble salts is the chemical barriers which limit the root development.
-Water relations in plants are affected by salinity [20].
+Plant-water relationship s is affected by salinity [20].
 The presence of salt decreases the water potential of the medium, so plants have problems with respect to absorption of water.
 In order to compensate for the negative values of the nutrient solution, plants have to decrease their water potential; this involves a decrease of the osmotic potential, to maintain turgor and achieve osmotic adjustment [21].

 It has been reported that reductions in growth depend on the period of time over which the plants have grown in saline conditions, leading to the hypothesis that, on most occasions, there is a two-phase growth decrease in response to salinity [22].
 The first phase of growth reduction is quickly apparent,